pat/thinking-sphinx/testing.md

 `ThinkingSphinx::Test.init` accepts a single argument `suppress_delta_output` that defaults to true.
 Just pass in false instead if you want to see delta output (for debugging purposes),

-If you don't want Sphinx running for all of your testsin, you can wrap the code that needs Sphinx in a block called by `ThinkingSphinx::Test.run`, which will start up and stop Sphinx either side of the block:
+If you don't want Sphinx running for all of your tests, you can wrap the code that needs Sphinx in a block called by `ThinkingSphinx::Test.run`, which will start up and stop Sphinx either side of the block:

 {% highlight ruby %}
 test "Searching for Articles" do